-Organisations have had to get a lot more serious about data processing and information security since the EU GDPR (General Data Protection Regulation) came into effect earlier this year.
+Organisations have had to get a lot more serious about data processing and information security since the EU GDPR (General Data Protection Regulation) came into effect.

 For many, that has included the mandatory appointment of a DPO (data protection officer) to ensure key requirements of the Regulation are being met.